ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 ![map]({{site.baseurl}}/diagrams/simd/scalar_add.svg)

 This is a very simple function where we have 2 arrays of floats and we add the second one to the first.
-We will be using SSE4 for this, which does operations 4 numbers at a time, so to think of it, lets unroll this code in sets of 4
+We will be using SSE4 for this, which does operations 4 numbers at a time, so to think of it, let's unroll this code in sets of 4
 ```cpp

 //Adds B to A. The arrays must have the same size